zahradil/phantomjs-scripts/README.md

 phantomjs-scripts
 =================

-Some note very useful scripts to be used with phantomjs
+Some note very useful scripts to be used with [PhantomJS](http://phantomjs.org/).

 image-scraper.js
 ----------------